 This post may include affiliate links.
 Please read my disclosure policy.

-📖Why This Recipe Works
+📖Why My Recipe Works

 First off, this recipe uses two types of chocolate.
 The combination of melted dark chocolate and cocoa powder creates the richest, most chocolatey flavor.

-Next, we add espresso powder.
 A couple of teaspoons of instant espresso powder enhances the floral notes in the chocolate.
-You can’t taste any coffee, but it gives the cake a better flavor!
+You can't taste any coffee, but it gives the cake a better flavor!

-This recipe is flourless which makes this cake gluten-free, but also creates such a light, airy texture!
+This recipe is flourless, which makes this cake gluten-free, but also creates such a light, airy texture!

 That is where our whipped egg whites come in.
 Egg whites are whipped to incorporate air into the batter.
 The air causes the cake to rise in the oven, then collapse when it's taken out.
 This gives it that cracked top and crispy edges.